 It’s All about the Surface

 Threaded spindles are a popular design element in mechanical engineering.
-High-stress threaded spindles, for instance, are particularly prevalent in hydraulic jacks and in heavy-duty lifting equipment.
+High-stress threaded spindles, for instance, are particularly prevalent in mechanical lifting jacks and in heavy-duty lifting equipment.
 The threaded spindles used in these areas are primarily manufactured through a whirling process.
 Threaded spindles that are produced by rolling processes often have very smooth surfaces that encourage slip-stick and have a negative effect on the service life of the system as a whole.

 The surface topography of threaded spindles produced through whirling can act as a lubricant reservoir and thus reduce friction in the contact between the spindle and nut.
 The Institute for Production Engineering and Machine Tools (IFW) at Leibniz University Hannover is currently researching the generation of tailored surface topographies in whirled trapezoidal screw drives.
 Together with the company Bornemann Gewindetechnik GmbH & Co.
 KG (www.bornemann.de), it is researching tailored surfaces of thread flanks to optimise friction performance, based on the example of threaded spindles with trapezoidal threads.

 The aim of the IFW and Bornemann “TopGewinde” (or “top thread” in English) project is to develop an innovative whirling process for producing microstructures that minimise friction on the flanks of threaded spindles (image 1).
 The project involves using IFW’s own CutS (Cutting Simulation) software to build a whirling simulation model for providing virtual predictions of the surface microstructure.
 The kinematic model in image 1 was set up in the same way as the Bornemann whirling process.